Three Ways Intermediaries Can Keep Equity at the Center of Their Policy Work

 The Personal and Political in Policymaking

 The voices of 5,700 young people, recorded for the “Striving to Thriving” Youth Quote Library from the Bill and Melinda Gates Foundation’s Equitable Futures, highlight the personal side and perspectives of young people ages 15-22 on various equitable pathway policy initiatives: the removal of obstacles and barriers to success so young people, whatever their backgrounds, can achieve their dreams.

-It is crucial for advocates to understand and center the perspectives of young people and the Striving to Thriving participants, such as the young woman identified only as “Hispanic, female, 15-22, lower income.”
+It is crucial for advocates to understand and center the perspectives of young people and the Striving to Thriving participants, such as a young woman identified only as “Hispanic, female, 15-22, lower income.”
 “Being Latina naturally comes with many obstacles and barriers that we have to face,” she said, “but in the end we can succeed by overcoming these barriers and working hard for our dreams.”
-Her voice symbolizes why JFF's and the BEP intermediaries' goal of obtaining equitable policy is important, and why we must further cultivate and mobilize intermediaries’ perspectives in policy conversations across the country.
+Her voice symbolizes why JFF’s and the BEP intermediaries’ goal of obtaining equitable policy is important, and why we must further cultivate and mobilize intermediaries’ perspectives in policy conversations across the country.